Text & Context

 If you live in a community that does not offer a scholarship, you are still invited to apply directly through the National Headquarters of the English-Speaking Union.
 We regret that we cannot provide scholarships for all qualified teachers, but we encourage you to seek funding through your own community resources (such as schools, local foundations, and local businesses).
 Upon request, the ESU and the partner schools will provide letters of support for your funding proposals.

-BUSS 2014 program dates, details, and course descriptions and application forms will be available by December 1, 2013.
-For information on last year's dates and course descriptions, please download the 2013 brochures for The Globe, Oxford and Edinburgh.
+BUSS 2016 program dates, details, and course descriptions and application forms will be available in December 2015.
+For information on dates and course descriptions, please download the brochures for The Globe, Oxford and Edinburgh.

 If you are applying for a scholarship from an ESU Branch, please visit the ESU Branch website for the application and information on deadlines.
 Note: if you are selected for a ESU BUSS scholarship, you will need to complete the UK educational institution's application and send it to The English-Speaking Union National Headquarters, 144 East 39th Street, New York, NY 10016.
-Applications for summer 2014 are due March 1, 2014.
+Applications for Summer 2016 are due March 1, 2016.

 Teachers are notified directly via e-mail by the educational institution in mid-April of their acceptance.